 The right to opt-out of sales

-As permitted by applicable law, we may make the following processing which may amount to a sale of your personal information: we may transfer the advertising ID of your device to third party advertisers, along with your age (if we have it), IP address and device characteristics, for them to place tailored ads on our services.
-If you wish to opt out of this sale you can send us a “Do Not Sell My Personal Information” request at any time via the following link: https://support.viber.com/customer/portal/emails/new?type=CA or by sending an email to email@example.com.
+As permitted by applicable law, we may make the following processing which may amount to a sale of your personal information: we may transfer the advertising ID of your device to our trusted third party advertisers, along with your age (if we have it), IP address and device characteristics, for them to place tailored ads on our services.
+If you wish to opt out of this sale you can simply open our mobile app, access the “Settings/privacy/personal data” menu within the app and switch the “Do Not Sell My Personal Information” toggle on.
+If you have trouble finding the toggle or need further instructions you can send us a “Do Not Sell My Personal Information” request at any time via the following link: https://support.viber.com/customer/portal/emails/new?type=CA or by sending an email to email@example.com.

 The right to access your personal information